Refunds and Adjusting Payments

 An alternative to issuing a refund might be to manually deduct the customer's credit from their next order.

 Currently, as Shop or Hub manager, you would need to manually adjust the customers balance to take account of their credit.
 In the future we would like to automate this process.
-Please contact us if it is something which would be useful for your enterprise.
+Please if it is something which would be useful for your enterprise.